Visas

 How do I find out if my target university is an accredited university (인증대학)?

 Check with your target university's international admissions office and confirm directly with the Korean consulate in your home country.
 The Ministry of Education and Ministry of Justice publish the accredited university list annually, but the easiest verification is asking the university directly: are you currently on the 인증대학 list, and can you issue a student visa for my program?
-As of the 2025-2026 review, 181 universities held accredited status.
-Twenty universities lost their visa-issuing eligibility starting fall 2026.
+Because the list is reviewed every year, confirm the current status rather than relying on an older count.
+Twenty universities lost their visa-issuing eligibility for one year starting fall 2026.

 How much money do I need to show as financial proof for a D-2 visa?

 There is no single government-mandated threshold that applies universally across all programs and institutions.
-Based on university documentation as of 2025-2026, the range is approximately 20 million KRW or USD 20,000 to USD 25,000, with some institutions setting higher minimums.
-Your bank statement must be dated within 30 days of your visa application.
-Verify the exact requirement with your specific university's international office and with the Korean consulate in your home country before submitting.
+Based on university documentation, the range is commonly around 20 million KRW or USD 20,000 to USD 25,000, with some institutions setting higher minimums.
+Universities also expect a recent bank statement, often dated within about a month of your application.
+Verify both the exact amount and the statement-age requirement with your specific university's international office and with the Korean consulate in your home country before submitting.
 GKS scholarship recipients can substitute their award letter for financial proof.

 Can I work part-time on a D-2 visa?

-Yes, but you must obtain a part-time work permit (시간제취업 허가) first.
+Yes, but you must get a part-time work permit (시간제취업 허가) first.
 You cannot work until the permit is issued, and most universities require completion of at least one semester before you can apply.
-The number of hours you are allowed depends on your program level (undergraduate vs. graduate) and your TOPIK score.
-Undergraduates with TOPIK Level 3 or higher can work up to 25 weekday hours per week plus unlimited hours on weekends and holidays.
-Graduate students with TOPIK Level 4 or higher can work up to 30 weekday hours per week.
-Students below those TOPIK thresholds face lower caps: 10 hours per week for undergraduates, 15 for graduate students.
+The number of hours you are allowed depends on your program level (undergraduate vs. graduate) and whether you meet the Korean-proficiency requirement.
+Undergraduates who meet it (TOPIK Level 3 for years 1 to 2, Level 4 for years 3 to 4, or an equivalent such as a Social Integration Program or King Sejong Institute intermediate certificate) can work up to 25 weekday hours per week plus longer hours on weekends, holidays, and vacation.
+Graduate students who meet the requirement (TOPIK Level 4 or equivalent) can work up to 30 weekday hours per week.
+Students who do not meet the requirement face lower caps: 10 weekday hours for undergraduates, 15 for graduate students.

 Which industries are off-limits for D-2 part-time workers?